yaoyao-liu/tiered-imagenet-tools/README.md

 ```

 ### Acknowledgement
-This repo use the source code from the following repos:
+This repo uses the source code from the following repos:

 [Model-Agnostic Meta-Learning](https://github.com/cbfinn/maml)